kimmolepola/project13/readme.md

 Click the link https://project13-app.herokuapp.com to start the app

-For demo purposes login with
+For demo purposes login with<br/>
-username: demo
+username: demo<br/>
-password: demo
+password: demo<br/>
 and click PLAY to start the game

-Open another or multiple browser windows and login by clicking "Sign in as a guest" and click PLAY to join the game
+Open another or multiple browser windows and login by clicking<br/>
+"Sign in as a guest"<br/>
+and click PLAY to join the game

 Please keep the browser windows visible in order for the game to update